PySimpleGUI/github-readme-stats/CONTRIBUTING.md

 - A quick idea summary
 - What & why you wanted to add the specific feature
-- Additional Context like images, links to resources to implement the feature etc etc.
+- Additional Context like images, links to resources to implement the feature etc.

 ## License